Travel firms sell down stakes in UK air traffic controller

-LONDON Nov 19 Travel groups Thomas Cook , TUI Travel, Deutsche Lufthansa and Virgin Atlantic have agreed to sell the majority of their stakes in The Airline Group, which owns a large share in Britain's National Air Traffic Services (NATS).
+LONDON Travel groups Thomas Cook (TCG.L), TUI Travel TT.L, Deutsche Lufthansa (LHAG.DE) and Virgin Atlantic have agreed to sell the majority of their stakes in The Airline Group, which owns a large share in Britain's National Air Traffic Services (NATS).

-The four firms, along with British Airways, easyJet , Airline Company Limited and the retirement plan of Monarch Airlines, jointly owned a 41.9 percent share in NATS through their stakeholdings in The Airline Group.
+The four firms, along with British Airways (ICAG.L), easyJet (EZJ.L), Airline Company Limited and the retirement plan of Monarch Airlines, jointly owned a 41.9 percent share in NATS through their stakeholdings in The Airline Group.

 They said Deutsche Lufthansa AG and Virgin Atlantic had also agreed to sell the majority of their stakes on the same terms and at the same time.
 The combined shareholding being sold to USS represents a non-controlling stake of 49.9 percent in the The Airline Group.